 While many of us are still under the impression that commercial personal care products are “safe” for us, the truth about their harmful properties or toxic effects is coming out on a regular basis today.
 And sunscreens are not exempt from this exposé.

 When the sun hits our skin, two main things happen.
-Depending on the season and time of day, in the presence of UVB rays, it begins the reaction which produces vitamin D in our bodies for us.
-Hence we can understand why around 3/4 of the population is deficient in vitamin D, when we are constantly blocking this reaction, the select times that it is even possible.
+Depending on the season and time of day, in the presence of UVB rays, the reaction which produces vitamin D begins in our bodies.
+Hence, we can understand why around 3/4 of the population is deficient in vitamin D, when we are constantly blocking this reaction, the select times that it is even possible.
 The second thing is that the sun’s rays signal melanin production in our skin—the pigment made naturally in our bodies—to protect against UV damage.

 What is most amazing about melanin and something most people don’t know, is that its photochemical properties make it an excellent photoprotectant.
 This means it absorbs harmful UV-radiation and transforms the energy into harmless heat through a chemical reaction known as “ultrafast internal conversion”.
 This property enables melanin to disperse more than 99.9% of the absorbed UV radiation as heat, protecting us from UV damage.